earl-grey-theme/earl-grey/README.md

 The color scheme, core tools, and main implementations are licensed under the [Parity License](./LICENSE-PARITY.md), and [Apache 2.0](./LICENSE-APACHE.txt)
 (for third-party contributions).

-It is possible to obtain a "Patron License", granting permission for commercial use...
+It is possible to obtain a "Patron License", granting permission for commercial use (See the "Support the project" section).
+It is also possible to obtain other licenses, just open an issue, or get in touch.

 ## Support the project